gentry-php/gentry/docs/writing/basics.md

 - Otherwise, the test passes if strict equality (`===`) returns true.

 In practice, this means that `1.0` and `1` are considered a match, as well as objects with the same class _and_ the same properties.
+If for some reason you need to test objects for strict equality, yield a custom function (see the section on complex tests for more information).

 ## Passing parameters
 If your method under test needs arguments, pass them as default parameters to